Vegetarians Beware! 37 Foods That Are Surprisingly Not Vegetarian

-Jell-O is by nature a gelatin dessert so there are not many non-gelatin products under the Jell-O brand, however they can be found for those who are vegetarian, kosher, or halal.
-For best results, carefully read each label before purchasing.
+Jell-O is by nature a gelatin dessert so there are not many non-gelatin products under the Jell-O brand, however, they can be found for those who are vegetarian, kosher, or halal.
+For best results, carefully read each label before purchasing it.

 Beef-derived gelatin can be found in each and every package of Starburst, but if you’re looking for a fairly similar taste without the gelatin included, pick up a pack of Skittles instead.
 In 2010, Wrigley’s removed the gelatin from the Skittles recipe but continue to use it in Starburst.

 The actual production of Wine does not contain any animal products, but during the finishing process animal products such as GELATIN, casein, isinglass, and albumen are used to improve clarity and flavor by removing organic impurities.
 Due to common allergens, wineries and vintners are required to label casein and albumin since they contain milk and/or egg proteins.
 Gelatin or isinglass does not need to be announced on wine labels.
 Look for wines labeled as unfiltered, to ensure that your wine does not include any of these animal products.

 Lard, also known as animal fat, is found in many unsuspecting foods, making them off-limits for vegans and vegetarians.
 The good news is that in the case of lard, most of the time homemade options can be made by substituting non-animal fat products to make these foods vegetarian friendly.
 When reading labels lookout for the word “tallow” as it is just a fancy, and sneaky way to label their products with lard.

 Beef and pork fat are common ingredients in dry, boxed cake mixes.
 These fats are often listed on the ingredient list as lard.
 To avoid these additions to your cakes, cupcakes, and brownies, opt for making homemade versions.